josmase/dohi-full-stack-test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If the endpoint of the API is not on `localhost:3000` it should be changed in the `client/src/app/data.service`.
 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.